 2. Sales Forecasts

-Just as reps can look at their individual performance, sales managers and leaders can look big picture and see how the team is doing as a whole.
+Just as reps can look at their individual performance, sales managers and leaders can look at the big picture and see how the team is doing as a whole.
 By looking at the total MRR, they can make more accurate sales forecasts and projections.
-And this helps the sales team plan for growth in the short-term and long-term.

 Without a steady income stream, it’s difficult to run a successful business.
 MRR tells business leaders how much money is coming in each month that can be reinvested.